Cuisinart DCC-450 Review

 Consumers posting reviews at Chef's Catalog give the machine credit for making coffee quickly.
 They also like the easy-to-use design, with no programmability.

-The Cuisinart DCC-450 does have 30-minute automatic shut-off.
+The Cuisinart DCC-450 (starting at $21, Amazon) does have 30-minute automatic shut-off.
 This may seem appropriate for a machine that makes just two mugs of coffee, and most consumers posting reviews seem to consider it a blessing, but it irritates some people.
 On Amazon, for instance, one user gripes that the machine shuts off just as it's time for the second cup, leaving the remaining coffee cold.

 We also found consistent reports of durability issues.
 Several Cuisinart DCC-450 reviews note that one explanation for the leaky carafe is a poor seal between the metal carafe and the plastic spout.
 A few consumers mention that the heating plate lost its coating very quickly.
 On the other hand, a few consumers who posted at Chef's Catalog have been using this coffee maker for years.
 The Cuisinart DCC-450 also comes with a better-than-average three-year warranty.